Superflows-AI/docs/docs/getting-started/playground-testing.md

 # Playground testing

 The [Playground](https://dashboard.superflows.ai/) is where you can test your copilot.
 It has a chat interface where you can ask questions or give commands and the copilot will reply.

 You can ask questions in series, and the copilot will have the context of the previous questions.
-For example, you may want to start by asking the copilot to retrieve a particular dataset or customer group from your API, which you can then ask questions about.
+For example, for a product analytics tool, you may want to start by asking the copilot to retrieve a particular dataset or customer group from your API, which you can then ask questions about.

-The key controls for getting up and running are 'Developer mode', 'Testing mode' and 'API Key'.
+The key controls in the playground are 'Developer mode', 'Testing mode' and 'API Key'.

 ### Test mode